 Shivani Saini is a media producer, consultant and skillful communicator with over 25 years of professional experience.
 She holds a Bachelor of Applied Arts Degree in Radio & Television from Ryerson University, and has worked in all genres of media production; in every role from the creative to the business side.
-Her portfolio includes groundbreaking museum content, award-winning media, cutting-edge theatre, international visual arts affairs, social media initiatives, and festivals that cultivate new works.
+Her portfolio includes groundbreaking museum content, award-winning television, cutting-edge theatre, international visual arts affairs, social media initiatives, and festivals that cultivate new works.

 Shivani was the Senior Producer & Project Manager for the new Royal Alberta Museum’s Aboriginal Media Production ; 30 Films and a spectacular 360 Video that features Indigenous Peoples sharing their own stories, and authentically from their worldviews.
 She was the Marketing & Communications Director for the world premiere of Making Treaty 7, selling out each performance of a history-making live theatrical presentation that featured over 20 First Nations and non-Aboriginal artists.
 Past producing credits include seasons 1, 2 & 3 of the award-winning dramatic television series Blackstone, in the roles of Associate Producer, Business Affairs and Digital Media Producer.
 Her fundamental engagement and social media strategies helped to grow Blackstone’s Facebook community from 0 to nearly 20,000 fans.
-She was also the first Indo-Canadian woman to be on-air during prime time television as a co-host & producer of Access Television’s HelpTV (Edmonton 2001), and a MuchMusic intern in 1998.
+She was the first Indo-Canadian woman to be on-air during prime time television as a co-host & producer of Access Television’s HelpTV (Edmonton 2001), and a MuchMusic intern in 1998.

 Shivani is a current member of Arts Consultants Canada, The American Alliance of Museums, The Calgary Congress for Equity and Diversity in the Arts and a board member for Women in Film and Television Alberta.

 Photo: Marc J. Chalifoux Photography